 Input, Required: UAV's identifier (e.g. GPSI), indication about the purpose of the retrieved information (i.e., USS changeover, pre-fligh planning).

-Input, Optional: list of suitable target USSes, a list of candidate border-crossing point(s), acceptable deviations for flight plan/route, information about candidate flight path(s), requirements on the flight path as described in clause 5.12.
+Input, Optional: list of suitable target USSes, a list of candidate border-crossing point(s), acceptable deviations for flight plan/route, information about the starting and ending points for the flight, information about candidate flight path(s), requirements on the flight path, and accuracy level of predictions relevant to the flight planning as described in clause 5.12.